microPIECE-team/microPIECE/README.md

     Sets the `Piranah` bin size and has a default value of `20`.

+- `--CLIPminProcessLength` and `--CLIPmaxProcessLength`

+    Both are integer values and set the lower and upper limit for the processed peak length.
+Peaks having a width below `--CLIPminProcessLength` or above `--CLIPmaxProcessLength` are
+    ignored.
+Default values are 22 for `--CLIPminProcessLength` and 50 for `--CLIPmaxProcessLength`.

 ### OUTPUT

 - pseudo mirBASE dat file: `final_mirbase_pseudofile.dat`